drbenmorgan/Geant4Extensions/README.md

 is calculated.

-GEOMETRY DEFINITION
+Geometry Definition
 -------------------
-The geometry is constructed in the B1DetectorConstruction class.
+The geometry is constructed in the `B1DetectorConstruction` class.
 The setup consists of a an envelope of box shape containing two
 volumes: a spherical cone and a trapezoid.